DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 - PUT request updates an existing record
 - DELETE request goes for deleting

-All actions return a JSON response containing the type of the performed operation or “error” if something went wrong.
+All actions return a JSON response containing the type of the performed operation or "error" if something went wrong.

 Note that a response for the insert action also contains a database id of the new record.
 It will be applied on the client side, so the new item could be mapped to the database entity.